 5. Rocky Marciano: With the highest knockout percentage of all heavyweight champions and boasting wins over such greats as Archie Moore, Jersey Joe Walcott, Joe Louis and Ezzard Charles, the undefeated “Brockton Blockbuster” proved himself a remarkable warrior.
 Power, toughness, and unsurpassed conditioning were Rocky’s calling-cards, along with a brutal relentlessness which no one in his era could withstand.

-4. Harry Wills: For a time in the 1920’s, “The Black Panther” was the best heavyweight in the world and there was even talk of a big showdown with official heavyweight champion Jack Dempsey, but it never came to be.
-Even so, Wills holds wins over a host of top heavyweights including Luis Firpo, “Big” Bill Tate, Kid Norfolk, Sam Langford, Billy Miske, Sam McVea, Battling Siki and the great Joe Jeannette.
+4. Harry Wills: Vastly underrated today, it’s easy to forget that for a time in the 1920’s “The Black Panther” was the best heavyweight in the world, and there was great demand for a showdown with official world champ Jack Dempsey, but it never came to be.
+Even so, Wills holds wins over a host of top heavyweights including Luis Firpo, “Big” Bill Tate, Kid Norfolk, Sam Langford, Billy Miske, Sam McVea, Battling Siki, and the also criminally underrated Joe Jeannette.

-2. Joe Louis: Deadly power, astonishing timing and accuracy, and an amazing 25 defenses of the heavyweight crown make “The Brown Bomber” one of the greatest boxers, of any weight, who ever lived.
-Defeated such outstanding talents as Max Baer, Jack Sharkey, James Braddock, Billy Conn, John Henry Lewis, Max Schmeling, Jimmy Bivins and Jersey Joe Walcott.
-For many years Joe was widely regarded as the greatest of all heavyweights.
+2. Joe Louis: Deadly power, astonishing timing and accuracy, and an amazing 25 defenses of the heavyweight crown make “The Brown Bomber” one of the greatest boxers who has ever lived, at any weight.
+Defeated such outstanding talents as Max Baer, Jack Sharkey, Bob Pastor, James Braddock, Tommy Farr, Billy Conn, John Henry Lewis, Max Schmeling, Jimmy Bivins, Lee Savold and Jersey Joe Walcott.
+Final record: 66-3, with 52 knockouts.

 1. Muhammad Ali: Why is Ali number one?
 Simple: no heavyweight in history faced, let alone defeated, a trio of deadly greats like Liston, Frazier and Foreman.
 But that’s just for starters.
 Throw in Norton, Quarry, Patterson, Lyle and Bonavena too.
 And don’t forget Terrell, Shavers and Chuvalo.
 Or Williams, Ellis and Folley.

 As fate would have it, the most gifted athlete the heavyweights ever saw emerged just when the division was stacked with formidable talent like never before or since.
 And Ali proved himself the best of them all.
-Amazing speed, unsurpassed ring intelligence, plus astonishing courage, durability, and will to win, not to mention longevity, make Ali a cut above the rest, the best big man of both the 1960’s and 70’s, and in truth, as he liked to say, “The Greatest Of All-Times,” the best of all heavyweights.
-Ever.
-Case closed.
+Amazing speed, unsurpassed ring intelligence, plus astonishing courage, durability, and will to win, not to mention longevity, make Ali a cut above the rest, the best big man of both the 1960’s and 70’s, and in truth, as he liked to say himself, “The Greatest Of All-Times.”

 Honorable Mentions: Joe Jeannette, Jersey Joe Walcott, Max Schmeling, James J. Corbett, Max Baer, Jack Sharkey, Sam McVea, Peter Jackson, Evander Holyfield, Tom Sharkey, Floyd Patterson, Mike Tyson, Wladimir Klitschko, George Godfrey, John L. Sullivan, Johnny Risko.